- NAME: Salvador Dalí

 Answer questions and see how you rank against other players.Play Now

-In August, 1929, Dalí met Elena Dmitrievna Diakonova (sometimes written as Elena Ivanorna Diakonova), a Russian immigrant, 10 years his senior.
-At the time, she was the wife of surrealist writer Paul Eluard.
-A strong mental and physical attraction developed between Dalí and Diakonova, and she soon left Eluard to spend her life with Dalí.
-Also known as Gala, she became Dalí's muse, inspiration, and eventually his wife.
-She helped balance, or one might say counterbalance, the creative forces in Dalí's life.
-With his wild expressions and fantasies, he was not capable of dealing with the business side of being an artist.
+In August 1929, Dalí met Elena Dmitrievna Diakonova (sometimes written as Elena Ivanorna Diakonova), a Russian immigrant 10 years his senior.
+At the time, she was the wife of Surrealist writer Paul Éluard.
+A strong mental and physical attraction developed between Dalí and Diakonova, and she soon left Éluard for her new lover.
+Also known as "Gala," Diakonova was Dalí's muse and inspiration, and would eventually become his wife.
+She helped balance—or one might say counterbalance—the creative forces in Dalí's life.
+With his wild expressions and fantasies, he wasn't capable of dealing with the business side of being an artist.
 Gala took care of his legal and financial matters, and negotiated contracts with dealers and exhibition promoters.
-They were married in a civil ceremony in 1934.
+The two were married in a civil ceremony in 1934.

-By 1930, Salvador Dalí had become a notorious figure in the Surrealist movement.
-Viscount and Viscountess Charles and Marie-Laure de Noailles became his first patrons.
+By 1930, Salvador Dalí had become a notorious figure of the Surrealist movement.
+Marie-Laure de Noailles and Viscount and Viscountess Charles were his first patrons.
 French aristocrats, both husband and wife invested heavily in avant-garde art in the early 20th century.
 One of Dalí's most famous paintings produced at this time—and perhaps the best-known Surrealist work—was The Persistence of Memory (1931).
 The painting, sometimes called Soft Watches, shows melting pocket watches in a landscape setting.
 It is said that the painting conveys several ideas within the image, chiefly that time is not rigid and everything is destructible.

-By the mid-1930s, Salvador Dalí had become as notorious for his colorful personality as for his artwork and, for some art critics, the former was overshadowing the latter.
-Often sporting an exaggeratedly long mustache,cape, and walking stick, Dalí's public appearances exhibited some unusual behavior.
-In 1934, art dealer Julian Levy introduced Dalí to America in a New York exhibition that caused quite a lot of controversy.
-At a ball held in his honor Dalí, in characteristic flamboyant style, appeared wearing a glass case across his chest which contained a brassiere.
+By the mid-1930s, Salvador Dalí had become as notorious for his colorful personality as his artwork, and, for some art critics, the former was overshadowing the latter.
+Often sporting an exaggeratedly long mustache, a cape and a walking stick, Dalí's public appearances exhibited some unusual behavior.

 Included In These Groups